 Working with agencies that serve the socioeconomically disadvantaged:

 Students serve at places such as soup kitchens, shelters, and emergency assistance programs.
 Students set up tables, help prepare and serve meals and clean up in soup kitchens.
-They also assist with child care.
 In shelters, students set up cots, pass out blankets and help prepare and serve the meals.
 Most emergency assistance programs have a clothes closet, food pantry, child care center, ESL classes and a job referral component.
-The students participate in all of these activities and more, including sweeping and cleaning.
+The students participate in all of these activities and more.

 Hours & Deadlines

-Juniors must complete 15 hours of service between May 1, 2020, and April 13, 2021.
-Half of these hours, i.e., 7.5 hours, are to be turned in by December 1, 2020.
-All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. a soup kitchen, an emergency assistance program or a homeless shelter.
-Students who neglect to complete and submit half of their service requirement in December will be ineligible to participate in second semester immersion trips.
+Juniors must complete 15 hours of service between May 24, 2023 and March April 17, 2024.
+Half of these hours, i.e., 7.5 hours, are to be turned in by December 6, 2023.
+All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. food distribution programs, an emergency assistance program or a homeless shelter.
+Students who neglect to complete and submit half of their service requirement on time in November will earn a JUG and be ineligible to participate in second semester immersion trips.
 Those who fail to fulfill the entire requirement on time will receive a Saturday JUG, will not be allowed to attend the Junior Prom and may be placed on probation.
+NOTE: Students may not engage in service during school hours.
+All service hours must be completed outside of school hours: after school, in the evening, on the weekends, or during school breaks.

-Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a email@example.com, firstname.lastname@example.org or email@example.com e-mail address.
+Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., email@example.com, firstname.lastname@example.org, or email@example.com).
 Please do the following:

 - Make sure the supervisor and/or agency agrees to verify your hours electronically.

-- Tell the supervisor that you will log hours into x2VOL on the day of your service and that he/she will receive an e-mail from x2VOL.
-Make sure to get his/her e-mail address.
+- Tell the supervisor that you will log hours into x2VOL on the day of your service and that they will receive an e-mail from x2VOL.
+Make sure to get the supervisor's e-mail address.

 - When you log your hours into x2VOL, make sure to enter the supervisor’s e-mail address.